Hopefully your practice can submit almost all of your claims electronically. Some claims must still be printed on paper, however.

 When you run

 On this screen, you can review the number of waiting claims, the date the batch was last printed, and the name of each batch.
-As described in the procedure above, you can select any batch and press Enter to begin printing.
+Select any batch and press Enter to begin printing.

-Is that the Number of Claims that Should Print?: The number of claims in this list does not represent the exact number of claims waiting to be printed.
-It represents the number of tags waiting to be processed.
-When you select a batch and press Enter, Partner processes the claims and may discover that some of the claims no longer exist.
-The charges may have been printed and submitted separately, they may have been deleted, or you may have corrected and re-batched charge information (creating an unneeded duplicate tag).
+Is that the Number of Claims that Will Print?: The number of claims in this list does not represent the exact number of claims that will print.
+When you select a batch and press Enter, PCC processes the claims and may discover that some of the claims no longer exist, were printed and submitted earlier, reference charges that have been deleted, or reference charges that have been corrected and regenerated (creating an unneeded duplicate tag).

 hcfa.
-This is not recommended and should only be done in an emergency (i.e., your internet connection and modem are down and a timely filing limit is approaching).
+This is not recommended and should only be done in an emergency (i.e., your internet connection is down and a timely filing limit is approaching).
 Even then, it is probably preferable to run

 oops and print the claims you need one at a time.

-hcfa will process all of the tags waiting in the batch you chose.
+hcfa program processes all of the tags waiting in the batch you chose.
 You will see a message listing the claims:

 I am getting ready to process the claims.